 It is quite obvious that there are many citizens of foreign states who belong to foreign nationalities on our territory.
 Their number has now increased dramatically as a result of the Russian invasion of Ukraine, as a result of which several hundred thousand Ukrainian citizens have arrived on our territory in recent months.

-According to estimates by the authorities, there are now just over 300 000 Ukrainians in the country, which is probably the largest number of members of a foreign nation in our country.
+The authorities estimate that by 2025 there will be just over 590 000 Ukrainians in the country, which represents the largest number of foreign nationals in our country.
 Nevertheless, it is not the largest national minority within the meaning of the above-mentioned law.
-Everything will depend on future developments, possibilities and mutual willingness to stay here and obtain Czech citizenship (or not).
+Everything will depend on future developments, possibilities and mutual will to stay here and obtain Czech citizenship (or not).
 However, it is very likely that the Ukrainian national minority will grow in the future.

 Rights of national minorities

 National minorities can participate in public administration and have an active role in cultural, social and economic life.
-To this end, the government establishes its advisory body, the Government Council for National Minorities, chaired by a member of the government (currently Prime Minister Petr Fiala).
-Its members are representatives of public authorities (the Office of the Ombudsman, representatives of the Union of Towns and Municipalities, etc.) and representatives of national minorities nominated by associations of their members.
+To this end, the Government establishes its advisory body, the Government Council for National Minorities, chaired by a member of the Government whose competence includes the human rights agenda; if no such member is appointed, the Prime Minister is the chairman of the Council.
+Its members are representatives of public authorities (the Office of the Ombudsman, a representative of the Union of Towns and Municipalities, etc.) and representatives of national minorities nominated by their members’ associations.

 The basic range of rights is laid down by law.
 These include, inter alia: